On the generalizability of artificial neural networks in spin models: Methods

-\begin{appendix} \begin{section}{Methods} \begin{subsection}{Generation of spin configurations} All random numbers were generated using a 32-bit Mersenne Twister pseudorandom number generator~\cite{mt}.
+All random numbers were generated using a 32-bit Mersenne Twister pseudorandom number generator~\cite{mt}.
 Monte Carlo simulations employing the Wolff algorithm~\cite{wolff} were used to generate spin configurations with periodic boundary conditions applied.
 Each lattice was first equilibrated for $2 \times 10^5$ cluster updates, after which spin configurations were sampled every $k = \lceil N / N_{c} \rceil$ cluster updates, where $N$ is the size of the lattice and $N_{c}$ is the average cluster size estimated from a separate simulation, and the value of $k$ is kept odd by adding one in cases where $\lceil N / N_{c} \rceil$ is even.

 The sampling temperatures $T$ used in Monte Carlo simulations correspond to values that are regularly spaced on the finite-size scaled $x$ axis $(T - T_{c})L^{1/\nu}$.
 Sampling temperatures were calculated in this manner in order to avoid biases in sampling using the same values of $T$ for all lattice sizes, where the number of configurations closer to the ordered and disordered extremes would increase, and samples available in the critical region would decrease, as $L$ increases.
 In particular, training data were generated in the interval $-16 \le (T - T_c)L^{1/\nu} \le 16$ with a resolution of 0.5, excluding $T_{c}$, to give a total of 64 sampling temperatures.
-Test data were generated in a similar manner using known values of $T_c$ and $\nu$; for systems that exhibit a first-order transition, the value of ${\nu}$ was chosen arbitrarily to produce a give amount of data points in the critical region. \end{subsection}
+Test data were generated in a similar manner using known values of $T_c$ and $\nu$; for systems that exhibit a first-order transition, the value of ${\nu}$ was chosen arbitrarily to produce a given amount of data points in the critical region.